-So if we can't dance to the Honor Rhythm, how do we move with it?
+We don't smile and dance as if the suffering doesn't hurt or doesn't matter.
 We shuffle or stagger, but we keep our heads held high.
 We do not go into shock when people attack us.
-Jesus told us that attacks would come.
+Jesus told us to expect that.
 We do not curse our attackers any more than Jesus cursed his.
-We do not even claim we know why this is happening and how it all makes sense if we take the long view.
-We just keep going, sticking with the risk and pain of the campaign assignment that God has given us.
+We just keep going, relying on God to make it all work out in some way we can't see yet.

 How do we move with the Honor Rhythm?